 Brain Fitness – Five Steps to a Happier, Healthier Brain

-Keep those arteries – in your heart and your brain – from getting stiff and clogged with fat by eating plenty of fruits, veggies and whole grains.
-Stick with healthy fats such as those in nuts, avocados and olive oil.
+Eat Well.
+To keep the arteries in your heart and your brain from getting stiff and clogged with fat, eat plenty of fruits, veggies, leafy greens, and whole grains.
+Stick with healthy fats such as those in nuts, avocados, and olive oil.
 Include plenty of lean protein and fiber to round things out.
 Try to fill half your plate at each meal with fruits and vegetables.
 They are full of antioxidants and supply important nutrients.
-Avoid white flour found in breads and pastries.
+Avoid white flour.
 Losing those extra pounds helps too.
 Studies show maintaining a healthy weight equals a better chance at a healthy brain.

 When it comes to aging, many fear losing brain function.
 But experts say maintaining cognitive ability is achievable and not simply a matter of genetics.
 A lot has to do with how you live, what you eat, and how social you remain.

 Reference: Trends in Cognitive Sciences/Memory Aging and Brain Maintenance (April 30, 2012)